carpentries-incubator/lesson-gpu-programming/_episodes/01-introduction.md

 ~~~
 {: .language-python}

-We also report the output, obtained on the same Notebook on Google Colab.
+We also report the output, obtained on the same notebook on Google Colab.

 ~~~
 100 loops, best of 5: 6.83 ms per loop